winstxnhdw/OfflinePathOptimisation/README.md

 ## Objective

 The pipeline takes a set of coarsely placed waypoints and adjusts their localisation so as to comply with certain **path curvature** constraints in view of the vehicle's size and steering capability.
-The adjusted waypoints should be as close as possible to the original waypoints without violating the curvature constraints.
+The adjusted waypoints should be as close as possible to the original waypoints without violating any curvature constraints.

 <div align="center">
 	<img src="resources/vis.gif" />